Bistard/myOwnBlog/README.md

 1. imageSlider nav bar turns white when active
 2. the main title appears gradually
 3. The navBar will fold when scolling down

+# Ideas
+1. might put the main navBar to the left side and fold, only expand when you click a menu button.